NumberNumbers

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For sentimos, put the main stress on the uppercase syllable in sen-TI-mos.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-sentimos” in a Sentence — 1 Examples
+sentimos” in a Sentence — 1 Example

 Siyam-napulo't lima ka sentimos ang sukli.